 Life-threatening Respiratory Depression

-Accidental ingestion of NUCYNTA® ER, especially in children, can result in a fatal overdose of tapentadol [see WARNINGS AND PRECAUTIONS].
+Accidental ingestion of even one dose of NUCYNTA® ER, especially by children, can result in a fatal overdose of tapentadol [see WARNINGS AND PRECAUTIONS].

 Interaction with Alcohol